Midohajhouj/VulnMachine/Metasploitable/Metasploitable .md

 Notes

 This guide is for educational purposes only.
 Always ensure you have authorization to perform penetration testing on any system.
 Metasploitable is intentionally vulnerable.
-Use it responsibly and in controlled environments.
+Use it responsibly and in controlled environments.,